addds03/Customer-Analytics/README.md

   1. Component 1 - Career Focused
   2. Component 2 - Education & Lifestyle
   3. Component 3 - Experience
-  4. Component 4 - Housing
+  4. Component 4 - Big City

 * Based on the output, the four segments were named as follows:
   1. Career-Focused